Laugh a Little Louder Please: Plot

-It is Summer 1921, and Georgina, James, Diana Newbury and Captain Robin Eliott, decide to hold a fancy dress "Freedom Party" while Richard and Virginia are away in Geneva on League of Nations business.
-Shortly after the Party has started, Miss Treadwell, Alice and William's new Governess, arrives at Eaton Place.
-Later in the evening, Georgina and Robin are upstairs in the nursery talking and Robin asks Georgina to marry him.
-When she says no, Robin says that he will kill himself if she does not as he can not live without her.
-She does not believe him and walks out of the room.
-Not long after, Miss Treadwell finds that Robin has shot himself just outside the nursery.
-Hudson, who arrived seconds after Miss Treadwell found the body, reads a letter that Captain Eliott had written on the back of a drawing from the nursery.
-It read "My dearest Georgina.
+It is the summer of 1921, and Georgina, James, Diana Newbury and Captain Robin Eliott decide to hold a fancy dress "Freedom Party" while Richard and Virginia are away in Geneva on League of Nations business.
+Shortly after the party has started, Miss Treadwell, Alice and William's new governess, arrives at Eaton Place.
+Later in the evening, Georgina and Robin are upstairs in the nursery talking and Robin proposes to Georgina.
+When she refuses, Robin says in that case, he will kill himself as he cannot live without her.
+Georgina does not believe him, and walks out.
+Not long after, Miss Treadwell discovers Robin shot himself just outside the nursery.
+Hudson, who arrived seconds after Miss Treadwell found the body, reads a letter Captain Eliott wrote on the back of a drawing from the nursery: "My dearest Georgina.
 You will never know how much I loved you.
 My life would be unbearable without you.
 God bless.
 Robin".
-Hudson screws this up before James and Georgina arrive.
-The following morning, Georgina carries on as normal merely saying "it did rather spoil the party, didn't it?".
+Hudson destroys the note before anyone else notices it.
+The following morning, Georgina carries on as normal, merely saying "it did rather spoil the party, didn't it?".

 Meanwhile, Edward suggests to Daisy that they emigrate to Canada, but Daisy reminds him how lucky they are compared to many others.
-Diana Newbury and James talk about her marriage to Bunny, and she shows little affection for him.
+Diana Newbury and James talk about her marriage to Bunny, and she shows little affection for her husband.